TheAlgorithms/Algorithms-Explanation/en/Data Structures/Probablistic/BloomFilter.md

 # Bloom Filter

 Bloom Filters are one of a class of probabilistic data structures.
 The Bloom Filter uses hashes and probability to determine whether a particular item is present in a set.
 It can do so in constant time: O(1) and sub-linear space, though technically still O(n).
 An important feature of a Bloom Filter is that it is guaranteed never to provide a false negative, saying an element isn't present when it is.
 However, it has a probability (based on the tuning of its parameters) of providing a false positive, saying an element is present when it is not.
 The Bloom Filter uses a multi-hash scheme.
 On insertion, the inserted object is run through each hash, which produces a slot number.
 That slot number is flipped to 1 in the bit array.
 During a presence check, the object is run through the same set of hashes, and if each corresponding slot is 1, the filter reports the object has been added.
 If any of them are 0, it reports that the object has not been added.
-The hashes must be deterministic and uniformly distributed over the slots in order for the Bloom filter to operate effectively.
+The hashes must be deterministic and uniformly distributed over the slots for the Bloom filter to operate effectively.

 ## Complexity